ctavolazzi/treasuretavernhq-web/work_efforts/active/devlog.md

 ### Progress
 - Identified that the "The Door Is Opening" heading was wrapping unpredictably on smaller screens
 - Determined that a controlled line break would provide a better visual appearance
-- Added a conditional `<br>` element with a "mobile-break" class between "The Door" and "Is Opening"
+- Added a conditional `<br>` element with a "mobile-break" class between "The" and "Door"
 - Implemented CSS to control the display of the break based on screen size:
   - Hidden on desktop (display: none)
   - Visible on mobile (display: block)